hmail/H-Mail/readme.md

 In case of an error, the server uses one of the following:

-* 413 - The message exceeded the maximum size the server accpets
+* 413 - The message exceeded the maximum size the server accepts
 * 404 - The recipient does not exist on the server
-* 401 - You have been banned from the server (optional: speicify contact information)
+* 401 - You have been banned from the server (optional: specify contact information)
 * 429 - You sent too many mails in a short time.
 You can retry again later.
 * 507 - The recipient is out of space.
 You can retry again later.
-* 426 - Server only recives messages over HTTPS.
+* 426 - Server only receives messages over HTTPS.

 ### Getting a list of mails for an account
 #### Request